gnarkill78/CSA_S1_2024/README.md

 S2 - leak libc
 S3 - ret2libc for shell

+Once shell is gained, cd to /, and cat flag.txt

 Brickwalls:
 It's tricky getting the code to send the payload at the right prompt of Bet: so that has to be accurate in code for execution.